ezraroi/Human-AI-Collab/alpha-function-synthesis-of-embodied-and-dialo.md

 Analogy for the Holistic System:
 If knowledge acquisition in the traditional view is like having a Symbolic Mind (a computer) that reads instructions and a separate Embodied Mind (a robot) that carries them out, your holistic model is like a single, self-aware organism.
 The Alpha Function is the organism's core metabolic energy system.
 It constantly monitors the internal state (Beta Elements/Interoceptive Signals), uses the hands/senses (Channel 1/Piaget) to explore the world, and uses language/dialogue (Channel 2/Vygotsky) to articulate goals.
-The Anterior Insular Cortex is a plausible correlate for where Channel 1 signals associated with Felt Sense are integrated and used for verification against external information.
-The entire process is materialized in the Journal as durable artifacts within a stable chronotope, enabling revisitation, re-entry testing, and consolidation across time so the system can grow and transform recursively.
+The [Anterior Insular Cortex](anterior-insular-cortex-aic.md) is a plausible correlate for where [Channel 1 ](channel-1-embodied-sensorimotor-pathway.md)signals associated with Felt Sense are integrated and used for verification against external information.
+The entire process is **produced as verified, owned-language Journal inscriptions** within a stable chronotope (**diachronic alterity / addressable past-self I-position**), enabling revisitation, re-entry testing, and consolidation across time so the system can grow and transform recursively.